observablehq/plot/docs/marks/waffle.md

 ```
 :::

-TODO Waffles representing proportion.
-Waffles with rounded corners using **rx** or **ry**.
-The chart below recreates a graphic of survey responses from [“Teens in Syria”](https://www.economist.com/graphic-detail/2015/08/19/teens-in-syria) by _The Economist_ (August 19, 2015).
+Waffles can also be used to highlight a proportion of the whole.
+The chart below recreates a graphic of survey responses from [“Teens in Syria”](https://www.economist.com/graphic-detail/2015/08/19/teens-in-syria) by _The Economist_ (August 19, 2015); positive responses are in orange, while negative responses are in gray.
+The **rx** option is used to produce circles instead of squares.

 :::plot
 ```js